christianraymond/manageoffice/README.md

-# Manage office Web app
+# Manage office / Server side

 The system allowing users to create and manage office space.
 A server side project built with Cloud Functions Firebase and Express.